 Experiment with a wide variety of plant-based foods to develop a healthy diet.
 Share your recipes and experiences with out community.
 Learn from the insights and information that others share as well.
-You may find that a veritable encyclopedia of information may be found in the minds of other seekers of a healthy lifestyle.
+You may find that a veritable encyclopaedia of information may be found in the minds of other seekers of a healthy lifestyle.

 If you are looking for a healthy dessert, then begin with something as simple as an avocado.
 Slice two avocados lengthwise and drizzle local honey or syrup over top.
-By adding chopped peanuts and walnuts, you can create a delicacy that may become your new favorite comfort food.
+By adding chopped peanuts and walnuts, you can create a delicacy that may become your new favourite comfort food.